Withdrawals, administrative withdrawals, resignations, and readmissions are acted on by the Office of the Dean of Undergraduate Students.

 Note: A student who is withdrawn for administrative reasons will, upon readmission, have the same academic and/or conduct status as before the withdrawal, unless as otherwise indicated.

 Resignation.
 Students who intend to pursue degrees at another institution must resign from Dartmouth.
 A student who leaves the College without permission to withdraw or who withdraws a second time (except medical or administrative withdrawal) will be considered to have resigned.
 Students who resign are not normally considered for readmission.

 Readmission.
 Students seeking readmission must submit a readmission request form (available in the offices of the class deans) and any appropriate supplementary documentation.
 Such material must be received in the offices of the class deans at least 60 days in advance of registration for the term in which the student wishes to return.
 Students will be asked to state:

 No readmission is automatic.
-The Registrar reserves the right to deny a student an enrollment pattern that includes an "R" for an overcrowded term even when the student is readmitted by the First-Year or Office of the Class Deans.
+The Registrar reserves the right to deny a student an enrollment pattern that includes an "R" for an overcrowded term even when the student is readmitted by the Undergraduate Deans Office.